How to maintain flexible athletes

 About the Author

-Brian Mackenzie is a British Athletics level 4 performance coach and a coach tutor/assessor.
-He has been coaching sprint, middle distance, and combined event athletes for the past 30+ years and has 45+ years experience as an endurance athlete.
+Brian Mackenzie was a British Athletics level 4 performance coach and a coach tutor/assessor.
+He has been coaching sprint, middle distance, and combined event athletes for the past 30+ years and has 45+ years of experience as an endurance athlete.